brettz9/webappfind/README.md

-        allow multiple modes separated by whitespace (especially in preparation for support of a likely frequent use case for combining a new fundamental mode, "export", along with an "edit" mode, e.g., to allow saving of an SVG file as SVG or PNG, or saving CoffeeScript as CoffeeScript of JavaScript).
+        allow multiple modes separated by whitespace (especially in preparation for support of a likely frequent use case for combining a new fundamental mode, "export", along with an "edit" mode, e.g., to allow saving of an SVG file as SVG or PNG, or saving CoffeeScript as CoffeeScript of JavaScript, [Ocrad](http://antimatter15.github.io/ocrad.js/demo.html) for text OCR export of an image, etc.).
 Allow multiple custom modes attached to a single fundamental mode?
     1. In addition to regular expressions, use the presence or specific values for custom modes to determine file type?
     1. WebAppFind command line or filetypes.json to resolve URL into content to be passed to web app or path/link (file: or c:\) for app or file
         1. Modify Executable Builder so an executable can cause a web file to be opened by a web or desktop app; and then save changes back via PUT or POST (check header for PUT support?); or should I instead just implement command line control for web->desktop add-ons and call that within an executable/Executable Builder (leading potentially back through WebAppFind command-line control)?